-Are you interested in making changes in your financial life, improving your “money smarts” and all around financial literacy but hesitant to commit to one-on-one money coaching?
-Consider attending one or more of my workshops for money coaching and financial health strategies.
+Are you interested in taming your financial anxiety and improving your “money smarts” but hesitant to commit to one-on-one coaching?
+Consider attending one or more of my workshops.

 Currently, parent workshops include: